 Notre Dame of Maryland University’s Communication Arts Department in Baltimore offers a Master of Arts in Contemporary Communication that gives students a diverse mix of experiences and skills in contemporary communication theory, creative communication strategies, and visual and computer-based communication competencies.
 After taking core classes in both approaches to and technologies for contemporary communication, students can choose elective courses in areas such as business communication, visual culture, media technology management, public relations management, cross-cultural communication, information systems, data management, ethics in leadership, and multimedia strategies.

-Online Master’s in Communication Programs for Residents of Maryland
+Online Master’s in Communication Programs in Maryland

-For students who do not live near Baltimore, Bowie, Owings Mills or Towson and who do not want to relocate for graduate schools, online programs provide access to graduate education in the field of communication.
-They also offer students greater flexibility in terms of accessing lectures and course materials, which is important for students who cannot commute to campus for personal or professional reasons.
+Maryland currently has three in-state schools that offer online master’s in communication programs.
+For students who do not live near Baltimore, Bowie, Owings Mills or Towson and who do not want to relocate for graduate school, online programs provide access to graduate education in the field of communication.
+They also offer students greater flexibility in terms of accessing lectures and course materials, which is important for students who cannot regulary commute to campus for personal or professional reasons.

-Maryland currently has two in-state schools that offer online master’s in communication programs.
 Stevenson University’s Owings Mills Campus offers an Online Master of Science in Communication Studies program that is only offered online.
 This program provides students with communication skills and an understanding of the latest communication technologies that they can apply to a role in professional communication across a variety of industries.
 Students take courses in communication theory and its applications, research methods and writing, interpersonal communication, conflict mediation, communication leadership, crisis communication, and communication strategies for contemporary organizations.

 Notre Dame of Maryland University’s Communication Arts Department offers an Online Master of Arts in Contemporary Communication that is equivalent in course content and structure to its campus-based Master of Arts in Contemporary Communication program.
 In addition to in-state online programs, numerous out-of-state school offer accredited online master’s in communication programs that accept applications from residents of Maryland.
 Out-of-state online programs may provide students with additional specialization options compared to the programs offered by Notre Dame of Maryland University and Stevenson University.

-Master’s in Communication Programs in Maryland
+Directory of Master’s in Communication Programs in Maryland